Latur City Municipal Corporation

-The Latur City Municipal Corporation (LCMC) also known as the Municipal Corporation of Latur City (LCMC) was established on 25 October 2011.
+The Latur City Municipal Corporation (LCMC) also known as the Municipal Corporation of Latur City (MCLc) was established on 25 October 2011.
 The Maharashtra Government dissolved the council and approved forming a municipal corporation.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Latur Municipal Corporation is headed by Mayor of city and governed by Commissioner.
 Latur Municipal Corporation has been formed with functions to improve the infrastructure of town.

 Revenue sources

 The following are the Income sources for the Corporation from the Central and State Government.

 Revenue from taxes

 Following is the Tax related revenue for the corporation.